ZakStar17/ash-by-example/README.md

 To run a example with all validations enabled, navigate to the respective folder and run `RUST_LOG=debug cargo run <name_of_the_example>`.
 More information can be found in the respective README.

 The examples use cargo features that enable specific functionality.
-These include `vl` to enable validation layers and `link` to link the Vulkan loader at complie time instead of loading it at runtime.
+These include `vl` to enable validation layers and `link` to link the Vulkan loader at compile time instead of loading it at runtime.
 In any case, using the default features should be enough.

 ## Checking the logs